biaslab/ForneyLab.jl/STYLEGUIDE.md

 ### Comments

-Whenever you write comments, avoid explicitly listing what does the code do:
+Whenever you write comments, avoid simply explicitly listing what does the code
+do:

 ```julia
 # Yes: